Ortho ester: Bodroux–Chichibabin aldehyde synthesis

 In the Bodroux–Chichibabin aldehyde synthesis an ortho ester reacts with a Grignard reagent to form an aldehyde; this is an example of a formylation reaction.

 Examples

-Trimethyl orthoformate and triethylorthoacetate are reagents.
+Examples of orthoesters include the reagents trimethyl orthoformate and triethylorthoacetate.
 Another example is the bicyclic OBO protecting group (4-methyl-2,6,7-trioxa-bicyclo[2.2.2]octan-1-yl) which is formed by the action of (3-methyloxetan-3-yl)methanol on activated carboxylic acids in the presence of Lewis acids.
 The group is base stable and can be cleaved in two steps under mild conditions, mildly acidic hydrolysis yields the ester of tris(hydroxymethyl)ethane which is then cleaved using e.g. an aqueous carbonate solution.

+The threefold symmetry of the cyclohexanehexol isomer scyllo-inositol (scyllitol) yields the triply-bridged orthoformate esters scyllitol orthoformate with an adamantane-like skeleton, and scyllitol bis-orthoformate with two fused adamantane-like skeletons.